equinor/sepes-api/tmp.md

 # SEPES
-A platform that allows vendors prove their solutions on your data.
+A platform that allows vendors prove their solutions on your data in a sandbox.

 ## TMP how to git as a developer